 Federal law and guidance on this subject should be reviewed together with this section.

-Author: Tamula Yelling, Constangy, Brooks & Smith, LLP
+Author: Tamula Yelling, Constangy, Brooks, Smith & Prophete, LLP

-- Alabama does not have a state family and medical leave law.
+- Alabama does not have a state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

-- An Alabama employer must excuse an employee from work for the day(s) he or she serves as a juror in any court, as long as the employee provided proper notification to his or her immediate supervisor.
+- An Alabama employer must allow an employee to take leave from work to serve as a juror, as long as the employee provides proper notice.
 See Jury Duty Leave.

-- An Alabama employer must grant leave to an employee who is an active member of the Alabama National Guard, Naval Militia, Alabama State Guard or a reserve component of the US Armed Forces while he or she is engaged in defense, training or military service.
+- An Alabama employer must grant leave to an employee who is an active member of the Alabama Armed Forces or a reserve component of the US Armed Forces while he or she is engaged in military services.
 See Military Leave.

-- An employee who is a qualified registered voter can take up to one hour of leave for the purpose of voting in any municipal, county, state or federal primary and/or general elections, as long as the employee provides reasonable notice to his or her employer.
+- An employee may take leave to vote in any municipal, county, state or federal primary and/or general elections, as long as the employee provides reasonable notice to his or her employer.
 See Voting Leave.